New Research · Farah et al., JACC 2026

 Americans have a heart attack each year

 Heart disease is the #1 cause of death in America.
-Every year.
-By a wide margin.

 0%